 October 25, 2021

 This past March a new tax benefit went into effect for property owners in Maui County to incentivize long term rental use and help curb our ever-present shortage of residential rental housing.
-If you own a long term rental property with a 12-month or longer tenant in place, then you're eligible to apply for a tax savings of up to $200,000 off the assessed value of your property.
+If you own a long term rental property with a 12-month or longer tenant in place, then you're eligible to apply for a tax savings of up to $200,000 off the assessed value and a tax rate significantly lower than that of the non-owner occupied property tax classification.
 Want to save money on your Maui property taxes?
 Here are the specifics:

 First and foremost, you can only qualify for one long term rental exemption per property according to the Maui County FAQ's.
 Even if you have multiple legal rental units and multiple leases in place, $200,000 is the max exemption per property as long as no part of the property is used for short term rentals.